-When I'm done my work on physics, I can use the logout (or exit) command physics% logout Connection to physics.ubc.ca closed. lnx1% to return to Inx1.
+When I'm done my work on physics, I can use the logout (or exit) command to return to Inx1.

+'''

+physics% logout

+Connection to physics.ubc.ca closed.

+lnx1%

+'''

-Assuming I've done the above, I now see that the directory ~/.ssh has been created, and contains the file known_hosts:
+Assuming I've done the above, I now see that the directory ~I.ssh has been created, and contains the file known_hosts:

+'''

 lnx1% cd ~/.ssh

 lnx1% ls

 known_hosts

+'''

 The purpose of the known_hosts file is to maintain a list of hostnames (i.e. things like physics.ubc.ca), and identification information, to which I've previously ssh'ed.
-Refer to the man page on ssh (on the Inx machines) for full details on this command.
+Refer to the man page on ssh (on the lnx machines) for full details on this command.